-- Teachers shall establish classroom standards/rules that focus on good student conduct and support school/district policies and procedures. - Administrators shall work with students, parents, staff and the community to develop an effective school behavior plan that promotes and maintains the support of good student behavior. - Central office staff shall provide services and support to campuses that maintain a positive learning environment.
+- Teachers shall establish classroom standards/rules that focus on good student conduct and support school/district policies and procedures. - Administrators shall work with students, parents, staff, and the community to develop an effective school behavior plan that promotes and maintains the support of good student behavior. - Central office staff shall provide services and support to campuses that maintain a positive learning environment. - Employee Standard of Conduct (Board Policy DH) - The SEL and CP&I Department offers on-going professional learning opportunities for campus staff to support the implementation of trauma-informed practices and Social-Emotional Learning and Culturally Proficient & Inclusive practices.